Symmetry breaking effects in pion couplings to constituent quark currents: Introduction

-There are several possible pion couplings to nucleons (or constituent quarks) with different Lorentz structures among which the axial and the pseudoscalar couplings are usually the most relevant ones.
+There are several possible pion couplings to nucleons (or constituent quarks) with differerent Lorentz structures among which the axial and the pseudoscalar couplings are usually the most relevant ones.
 The corresponding coupling constants, and form factors, parameterize processes such as pion emission or absorption, besides being responsible for the Yukawa meson exchange among other processes.
-Isospin symmetry breaking effects in the pseudoscalar pion coupling to the nucleon have been investigated recently within different approaches \cite{granada,bochum} leading to very similar conclusions that these effects must be very small.
-This is consistent with the fact that isospin symmetry breaking in flavor SU(2) QCD is ruled by up and down quark mass difference that is very small \cite{leutwyler,Donoghue,PDG}.
-With different definitions of coupling constants, usually denoted by $f_{\pi^a NN'}$ for $a=0,\pm$ and $N,N'=n,p$, similar discrepancies between values of charged and neutral pion coupling constants were found, such as \cite{bochum}: $g_{\pi^0nn} \simeq 13.397$, $g_{\pi^0pp} \simeq 13.227$ and $g_{\pi^\pm np} \simeq 13.226$.
-The pseudoscalar charged pion coupling constant is slightly smaller than the neutral one.
-In this work, the axial and pseudoscalar pion-constituent quark coupling constants will be derived from a quark determinant and investigated by considering non-degenerate up and down quark masses.
-Although the problem of establishing relations between quark and hadron level quantities might be firstly envisaged by means of group theoretical framework, the whole picture becomes more intricate due to confinement and to the dynamical character of Bethe-Salpeter and Faddeev type equations for bound quarks.
-Although this whole project may depend on the confinement mechanism and related properties, some aspects of hadron are seemingly independent of it according to phenomenology in which the CQM finds support for many hadrons.
-After all, color is confined, but flavor is not.
-With this program, the validity of the CQM description should be better defined and refined by investigating its consequences such as fine tuning (ISB or FSB) effects in meson couplings.
+Isospin symmetry breaking effects in the pseudoscalar pion coupling to the nucleon have been investigated recently within different approaches \cite{granada,bochum} leading to similar conclusions that these ISB effects must be very small.
+According to these works, the pseudoscalar neutral pion-neutron coupling constant is larger than the pseudoscalar neutral pion-proton coupling constant.
+However, it may be either slightly larger or considerably smaller than the charged pion coupling constant.
+Nevertheless, the resulting overall small ISB is consistent with the fact that isospin symmetry breaking in flavor SU(2) QCD is ruled by up and down quark mass difference that is very small \cite{leutwyler,Donoghue,PDG}.
+Other related consequences have been exploited in the literature, for example in \cite{granada,ISB-piN}.